cga-garcia/EasyCA/README.md

 It is in there that you can configure all the certificates you need by adding calls to `cert-gen.sh`

-You will find in examples (in remark in the script) :
+You will find examples (in remark in the script) :
 - with 1 level of signature
 - with 2 level of signature